zkxl/zkxl.github.io/_posts/2017-04-24-streamingDataStructure.md

 The use of CMS in computing documents similarity help reduce the computation complexity and space taken because:
 1. Without CMS, each document corresponds to a words-frequencies table and you have to compare it with other words-frequencies tables.
-2. With CMS, you reduce the space usage to constant and further simplify the computation.
+2. With CMS, you reduce the space usage to constant (no matter how long the doc is, the size of CMS doesn't change) and further simplify the computation.

 Another way to measure documents similarity is __Jaccard Similarity__:
 $$ Jaccard(A, B) = \frac{\| A \cap B \|}{ \| A \cup B \| } $$